rakibul-wdp/minimal-library-management-system/README.md

-# When should we use Redux?
+# Is there any alternative to Redux?

-- in every project you don't need to use redux
+- React useReducer hook